rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 - If you don't like an effect then reduce it or turn it off.
 Disabling effects improves performance, except sharpening, which is basically free if FXAA or depth of field is on.
 - If the game uses lots of semi-transparent effects like smoke or fog, and you get incorrect shadows/silluettes then you may need to tweak AO max distance.
 Alternatively, you could use the game's own slower SSAO option if it has one.
 This is a limitation of ReShade and similar tools, ambient occlusion should be drawn before transparent objects, but ReShade can only work with the output of the game and apply it afterwards.
 - You can mix and match with in-game options or other ReShade shaders, though you lose some the performance benefits of a combined shader.
-- The maximum AO Quality is 12 normally, but it is limited to 8 in DirectX 9 games (due to a shader complexity limit in DirectX 9).
-Workaround: you can set a higher number by adding AO_POINTS to ReShade's global preprocessor definitions - this helps DirectX compile smaller code that doesn't have to support multiple quality levels.
-	* One could set AO_POINTS higher than 12 but it's not worth it - the algorithm is designed for few points and won't use the extra points wisely.
+- Don't set FAST_AO_POINTS higher than 12 - the algorithm is designed for few points and won't use the extra points wisely.
 - Experiment!
 	* How much sharpen and depth of field is really a matter of personal taste.
 	* Don't be afraid to try lower AO quality levels if you want maximum performance.
 Even a little bit of AO can make the image look less flat.